AdaemmerP/lpirfs/cran-comments.md

 # Submission notes

 ## Purpose
-* Fixed a bug, new functions to estimate impulse responses and some changes for function inputs (noted in NEWS).
+* Fixed a bug, new functions to estimate impulse responses and some changes for function inputs (all noted in NEWS).

 ## Test environments